Gr0innft/ws/content/collections/pages/home.md

 seo_title: 'Home Page - Voyager Wholesale'
 seo_description: 'Welcome to Voyager Wholesale.
 Your trusted partner for business excellence in New Zealand.'
 seo_keywords: 'wholesale, business, New Zealand, Voyager'
-meta_title: 'Voyager Wholesale testing title'
-meta_description: 'testing decription'
-meta_keywords: 'testing keywords'
+meta_title: Home
+meta_description: 'Voyager Wholesale helps MSPs and resellers deliver cloud, connectivity, voice and security on a trusted NZ network - with tools, training and expert support.'
 content_blocks:
   -
     type: paragraph